How to document used schema version in dataset metadata?

 If this is possible this should be proposed for consideration in the update of the MD guidelines currently carried out in MIWP-8.

-#2 Updated by Michael Östling about 5 years ago
+#2 Updated by Michael Östling over 5 years ago

 - Assignee changed from Michael Östling to Michael Lutz